phalcon/documentation/docs/contributions.md

   information.
 - As part of your report, please include additional information such as the OS, PHP version, Phalcon version, web server, memory, etc.
-- If you're submitting a [Segmentation Fault][segfault] error, we require a backtrace.
-Please check the [Generating a Backtrace](#generating-a-backtrace) section for more information.

-### Generating a Backtrace

-Sometimes due to [Segmentation Fault][segfault] error, Phalcon could crash some of your web server processes.
-In order to help us find the cause of this segmentation fault, we will need the crash backtrace.

-Please check the following links for instructions on how to generate the backtrace:

-* [Generating a gdb backtrace][gdb]
-* [Generating a backtrace, with a compiler, on Win32][gdb-w32]
-* [Debugging Symbols][symbols]
-* [Building PHP][building-php]

 ## Pull Request Checklist